cdaringe/slow-postgraphql-one-million-sort/readme.md

 # problem :turtle:

-- generated sql is << slower than simple sql when doing basic sorting on large dataset
+- generated sql is much, much slower than simple sql when doing basic sorting on a (quasi) large dataset

 # example

-- `node demo.js`. this script:
+- run `node demo.js`. this script:
   - creates a db (docker, pg:alpine@latest)
   - upserts a schema
   - creates a bunch of fake data
-  - `COPY`s all records to the DB.  (the scripts are a little much, but i had the boilerplate ready!)
+  - `COPY`s all records to the DB.  (these scripts are a little much, but i had the boilerplate ready!)
   - starts postgraphile

 - open up graphiql

 ```gql